radislaw/You-Dont-Know-JS_Russian-translation/up & going/ch1.md

 By the way, that kind of "protection" against mistakes is similar to the static-typing type enforcement, so you can see why static types in other languages can be attractive!

-**Note:** For more information about how different values in variables can be used in your programs, see the *Types & Grammar* title of this series.
+**Примечание:** For more information about how different values in variables can be used in your programs, see the *Types & Grammar* title of this series.

 ## Blocks